 In 2014, GSWC filed a general rate case ("GRC") for all of its water regions and the general office to determine new rates for the years 2016-2018.
-A final decision is expected during 2016.
-Once the decision is issued, the rates will be retroactive to January 1, 2016.
+A proposed decision is expected in the fourth quarter of 2016.
+Once a final decision is issued, the rates will be retroactive to January 1, 2016.
 GSWC has settled with the CPUC's Office of Ratepayer Advocates ("ORA") the majority of GSWC's operating expenses, as well as the consumption levels to be used to calculate rates for 2016-2018, which reflect state-mandated conservation targets that were previously in place.
 The primary unresolved issues relate to GSWC's capital budget requests and compensation for managerial level employees.
 At this time, GSWC cannot predict the final outcome of this GRC.
-The final decision, once issued, could result in a material change to GSWC's net income recorded during the first six months of 2016 that would need to be adjusted in the quarter in which the final decision is issued.
+The final decision, once issued, will be retroactive to January 1, 2016 and could result in a material change to GSWC's net income recorded during the first nine months of 2016 that may need to be adjusted in the quarter that a proposed decision is issued.

 Year-to-date 2016 billed revenues have been based on 2015 adopted rates established in the prior GRC.
 The adopted revenues for 2016, once the CPUC issues a final decision in the current GRC, are expected to be lower than the 2015 adopted levels due primarily to decreases in: (i) supply costs caused by lower consumption, (ii) depreciation expense resulting from an updated depreciation study, and (iii) other operating expenses.
-As a result of the anticipated reduction in the 2016 adopted revenues, GSWC has adjusted its water revenues downward for the three and six months ended June 30, 2016 with corresponding decreases to supply costs, depreciation expense and certain other expenses, to reflect the settled positions with ORA.
+As a result of the anticipated reduction in the 2016 adopted revenues, GSWC has adjusted its water revenues downward for the three and nine months ended September 30, 2016 with corresponding decreases to supply costs, depreciation expense and certain other expenses, to reflect the settled positions with ORA.
 The adjustment to 2016 recorded water revenues also reflects GSWC's positions on unresolved capital budget and compensation-related issues in the pending GRC.
-These adjustments did not have a significant impact on pretax operating income for the three and six months ended June 30, 2016 as the overall reduction in water revenues is mostly offset by lower supply costs, depreciation and other operating expenses.
+These adjustments did not have a significant impact on pretax operating income for the three and nine months ended September 30, 2016 as the overall reduction in water revenues is mostly offset by lower supply costs, depreciation and other operating expenses.